andresmatasuarez/bars-web/wp-content/plugins/wp-theater/readme.txt

 * *Use Default JS* - You can choose to disable the built in JS file so that you can write your own.
 * *Cache Expiration* - Feeds are cached using the Transient API and this setting will set the expiration.
 A value of 0 (zero) will bypass caching.

+= How can I futher customize this plugin =
+Please check the Other Notes section for futher development information.

 == Developer FAQ ==